Financial planning tools and services to put you on the path to the future you want

 While a NEW Retirement still stands for relaxed golden years, you may find that it is necessary to reconsider your own retirement target date or go back to work if you have already retired.

 The good news?
 Working tends to keep you young, engaged and both physically and fiscally fit.
 There are so many benefits to working.
+And, you don’t have to be nose to the grindstone.
+Find a job you love.

 Home equity represents the biggest source of wealth for most households in or nearing retirement.
 This equity can – in some cases – make up for a lack of savings in your financial profile.
-To use home equity for retirement expenses, retirees often consider downsizing, cash out refinancing and getting a reverse mortgage — either now or at some point in the future.
+To use home equity for retirement expenses, retirees often consider downsizing, cash out refinancing or getting a reverse mortgage — either now or at some point in the future.

 However, retirees need to consider carefully how and when they tap their equity.
 In a NEW Retirement, retirees use their home equity to help make retirement work, but they do so carefully.
 When thinking about how to tap into home equity for retirement, strive for the following: